Most companies approach employee performance monitoring the wrong way. They either:

 Companies use time-tracking software to record and analyze how employees spend their working hours across different projects, tasks, and clients.

-Key benefits of time-tracking software include:
+The key benefits of time-tracking software include:

 Task Management Tools